dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Google-XSS-Challenge/Level-5.md

 <h2>Scenario</h2>

-Level 5 is an example of Reflected XSS.
-The malicious user input is immediately reflected back to the user in the form of a clickable anchored element.

 1. On the front page, users can click the "signup" button which sends them to ```https://xss-game.appspot.com/level5/frame/signup?next=confirm``` See the next 2 images.

 ![image](https://github.com/user-attachments/assets/874c6d1d-bb04-4bb9-a94d-8cf4b1aa902d)